Hong Kong SAR

 Hong Kong SAR is one of the freest economies in the world.
 Hong Kong SAR became a member of the Asia Pacific Economic Cooperation in 1991 and a member of the World Trade Organization (WTO) on 1 January 1995.

-PwC Mainland China, Hong Kong SAR and Macau SAR work together on a collaborative basis, subject to local applicable laws.
-Collectively, we have over 800 partners and over 20,000 people in total.
+PwC Mainland China, Hong Kong SAR, and Macau SAR work together on a collaborative basis, subject to local applicable laws.
+Collectively, we have over 800 partners and over 20,000 people.

 We provide organisations with the professional service they need, wherever they may be located.
 Our highly qualified, experienced professionals listen to different points of view to help organisations solve their business issues and identify and maximise the opportunities they seek.
 Our industry specialisation allows us to help co-create solutions with our clients for their sector of interest.